metalbear-co/mirrord.dev/content/docs/using-mirrord/steal.md

 ### Stealing HTTPS traffic with a filter

 `feature.network.incoming.http_filter` allows you to steal a subset of HTTP requests.
-However, to apply the filter, mirrord agent needs to be able to parse the requests stolen from the target.
+To apply the filter, the mirrord-agent needs to be able to parse the requests stolen from the target.
-If the incluster traffic is encrypted with TLS, this requires additional setup.
+Normally, the incluster traffic is encrypted with TLS, but it is decrypted by a service mesh before it gets to the target service.
+In this case, mirrord is able to parse the requests out of the box.

+However, in some cases the traffic is only decrypted by the target service itself.
+Using an HTTP filter in this case requires some additional setup.
 Check out the [HTTPS stealing guide](/docs/using-mirrord/steal-https/) for more information.

-Note that stealing HTTPS requests with a filter requires mirrord Operator, which is part of mirrord for Teams.
+Note that this HTTPS stealing requires mirrord Operator, which is part of mirrord for Teams.

 ## What's next?
 1. If your local process reads from a queue, you might want to test out the [copy target feature](/docs/using-mirrord/copy-target/), which temporarily creates a copy of the mirrord session target.
 With its `scaledown` flag it allows you to temporarily delete all replicas in your targeted rollout or deployment, so that none competes with your local process for queue messages.